What is a smart home?

-Nearly every aspect of life where technology has entered the domestic space (lightbulbs, dishwashers and so on) has seen the introduction of a smart home alternative:
+Nearly every aspect of life where technology has entered the domestic space -- including lightbulbs, dishwashers and other appliances -- has seen the introduction of a smart home alternative:

-- Smart TVs connect to the internet to access content through applications, such as on-demand video and music.
+- Smart TVs.
+These TVs connect to the internet to access content through applications, such as on-demand video and music.
 Some smart TVs also include voice or gesture recognition.

-- In addition to being able to be controlled remotely and customized, smart lighting systems, such as Hue from Philips Lighting Holding B.V., can detect when occupants are in the room and adjust lighting as needed.
+- Smart lighting systems.
+In addition to being able to be controlled remotely and customized, smart lighting systems can detect when occupants are in the room and adjust lighting as needed.
 Smart lightbulbs can also regulate themselves based on daylight availability.

-- Smart thermostats, such as Nest from Nest Labs Inc., come with integrated Wi-Fi, allowing users to schedule, monitor and remotely control home temperatures.
-These devices also learn homeowners' behaviors and automatically modify settings to provide residents with maximum comfort and efficiency.
-Smart thermostats can also report energy use and remind users to change filters, among other things.
+- Smart thermostats.
+Smart thermostats, such as Google Nest, come with integrated Wi-Fi, letting users schedule, monitor and remotely control home temperatures.
+These devices also learn homeowners' behaviors and automatically modify settings to provide them with maximum comfort and efficiency.
+Smart thermostats can also report energy use and remind users to change filters.

-- Using smart locks and garage-door openers, users can grant or deny access to visitors.
+- Smart door locks and garage door openers.
+Homeowners can use smart locks and garage-door openers to grant or deny access to visitors.
 Smart locks can also detect when residents are near and unlock the doors for them.

-- With smart security cameras, residents can monitor their homes when they are away or on vacation.
-Smart motion sensors are also able to identify the difference between residents, visitors, pets and burglars, and can notify authorities if suspicious behavior is detected.
+- Smart security cameras and systems.
+With smart security cameras and doorbells, such as Ring, residents can monitor their homes when they're away.
+Smart motion sensors can identify the difference between residents, visitors, pets and burglars and can send notifications to authorities if suspicious behavior is detected.

-- Pet care can be automated with connected feeders.
-Houseplants and lawns can be watered by way of connected timers.
+- Smart pet and lawn care.
+Pet care can be automated with connected feeders.
+Houseplants and lawns can be watered using connected timers.

-- Kitchen appliances of all sorts are available, including smart coffee makers that can brew a fresh cup automatically at a programmed time; smart refrigerators that keep track of expiration dates, make shopping lists or even create recipes based on ingredients currently on hand; slower cookers and toasters; and, in the laundry room, washing machines and dryers.
+- Smart kitchen appliances.
+Brands such as LG, GE and Samsung offer smart kitchen appliances of all sorts.
+These appliances include smart coffee makers that can brew a fresh cup automatically at a programmed time; smart refrigerators that keep track of expiration dates, make shopping lists or even create recipes based on ingredients currently on hand; slow cookers and toasters; and, in the laundry room, washing machines and dryers.

-- Household system monitors may, for example, sense an electric surge and turn off appliances or sense water failures or freezing pipes and turn off the water so the basement doesn't flood, for example.
+- Smart household monitors.
+Household system monitors can, for example, sense a power surge and turn off appliances, sense water failures or freezing pipes and turn off the water so the home doesn't flood.

 Smart home pros and cons